kiali/kiali.io/content/en/docs/Configuration/health.md

 * For _http_ protocol 4xx are client errors and 5xx codes are application errors.
 * For _grpc_ protocol all 1-16 are errors (0 is success).

-So, for example, if the rate of application errors is >= 0.1% kiali will show `Degraded` health and if > 10% will show `Failure` health.
+So, for example, if the rate of application errors is >= 0.1% Kiali will show `Degraded` health and if > 10% will show `Failure` health.

 ```yaml
 # ...